pktgen/fgen/docs/guides/sample_app_ug/cndpfwd.rst

 Available UDS endpoints:

 - `/` - list all available endpoints
-- `/info` - lists some basic information about the `cndpfwd` process
+- `/info` - lists some basic information about the `fgenfwd` process
-- `/app/hostname` - returns hostname of the machine `cndpfwd` is running on
+- `/app/hostname` - returns hostname of the machine `fgenfwd` is running on
 - `/app/appname` - returns application name
-- `/app/threads` - lists active CNDP threads
+- `/app/threads` - lists active FGEN threads
-- `/app/ports` - lists configured CNDP ports
+- `/app/ports` - lists configured FGEN ports
 - `/app/start` and `/app/stop` - allows starting and stopping individual threads
   by name, specified as a parameter, e.g. `/app/stop,fwd:0` (or `all` to start or stop all forwarding threads)
-- `/metrics/port_stats` - lists metrics for `cndpfwd` app
+- `/metrics/port_stats` - lists metrics for `fgenfwd` app

 The following UDS endpoints will only be available if ACL is enabled: